A wake up call for drowsy drivers

 You're driving down the interstate late at night (though not always at night), cruise control on, radio playing softly, and the steady thump of the tires on the pavement echoing the beat of your heart.
 Burr-UMP...
 Burr-UMP...
 Burr-UMP.
 A conditioned response from babyhood may kick in, where one finds the car warm and safe, and the motion soothing.
 It's enough to send the most chronic insomniac off to dreamland.

-According to the National Highway Traffic Safety Administration, drowsy driving is responsible for at least 56,000 collisions and over 1,000 deaths every year.
+According to the National Highway Traffic Safety Administration, drowsy driving is responsible for more than 100,000 collisions and over 1,000 deaths every year.
 Lack of sleep affects driving in ways similar to alcohol: both can lead to slower reaction times; impaired coordination, judgment, and vigilance; and increased aggressiveness.
 Some warning signs that your drowsiness may be affecting the way you drive are:

-- not being able to focus or keep your eyes open and head raised
+- Inability to focus or keep your eyes open and head raised.

-- difficulty remembering the last few miles you traveled
+- Difficulty remembering the last few miles you traveled or the exit you planned to take.

 Risk factors for being in a drowsy driving crash include: